Tomrdh/discord-addons/nifn/README.md

 # Discontinued folder
 Now the files are in the `xcores` folder.
-Update your theme in case it still use this folder.
+You should update your theme in case it still use this folder.